All Episodes

 At least that's what I saw.

-They were trying to delay the whole thing and not turn it over within the the 20 days or however long they have to respond.
+They were trying to delay the whole thing and not turn it over within the 20 days or however long they have to respond.

-So that that was the one story I heard was America First Legal, and and to give them credit, they do a lot of great work with FOIA as well.
+And to give them credit, they do a lot of great work with FOIA as well.

-I mean, dozens uh filed by them.
+I mean, dozens filed by them.

 And so that wasn't exactly a FOIA request.

-That was just, you know, a personal request to FBI and um Department of Homeland Security to get some of those records.
+That was just, you know, a personal request to FBI and Department of Homeland Security to get some of those records.

-But in terms of FOIA from the public from an advocacy group, I haven't seen anything else like ours.
+But in terms of FOIA from the public, from an advocacy group, I haven't seen anything else like ours.

-Well, that's a true uh game breaker then.
+Well, that's a true game breaker then.

 And I give you big credit for that.

-I give the 1776 Law Center big credit for that as well, because it's a pretty fair assumption to make.
+I give the 1776 Law Center big credit for that as well.

-I would say it's it's pretty much a guarantee that there's definitely at least other body cam footage from that day at a minimum.
+I would say it's pretty much a guarantee that there's definitely at least other body cam footage from that day at a minimum.

-And then I would assume, just from other experts I've talked to, people in law enforcement and security.
+And then I would assume just from other experts I've talked to, people in law enforcement and security.

 If that's true, then that's just a dereliction of their duty.